elenderg/PAL-1000/instruções de compilação.md

 `If the flag is not set, compile the routine's monikettes and the routine's parameters given the rider (definite article).`

-`If the rider's token is not any possessive, abort with "_An 's is missing or misplaced here._" and the rider; exit.`
+`If the rider's token is not any possessive, abort with "An 's is missing or misplaced here._" and the rider; exit.`

 `Move the rider (compiler rules).`

 `Scan a name given the rider.`

-`Add another monikette to the routine's monikettes given "_'s "_ then the name.`
+`Add another monikette to the routine's monikettes given "'s "_ then the name.`

-`If the rider's token is not "_into", abort with "_I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "_into", abort with "I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`

-`Add a third monikette to the routine's monikettes given "_into".`
+`Add a third monikette to the routine's monikettes given "into".`

 `Convert the routine's monikettes to a moniker.`

-`If the moniker is in the routine index, abort with "_I already know how to '_" then the moniker then "_'._" and the routine's locus; exit.`
+`If the moniker is in the routine index, abort with "I already know how to '_" then the moniker then "_'._" and the routine's locus; exit.`

 `Index the routine given the routine's monikettes and the routine index.`

 `Move the rider (compiler rules).`

-`If the rider's token is not any indefinite article, abort with "_I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`

 `Compile the routine's monikettes and the routine's parameters given the rider (indefinite article).`

-`If the rider's token is not blank, abort with "_There's extra stuff on the end of this function._" and the rider; exit.`
+`If the rider's token is not blank, abort with "There's extra stuff on the end of this function._" and the rider; exit.`

 `Convert the routine's monikettes to the routine's moniker.`